TMEMS Severe Weather Policy

 - All medications should be delivered to the front desk upon arrival at the school (not to the classroom teacher or sent in a child's bag/backpack).

 - All medications will be given per the schedule as class activities permit.

 NEVER send medication with the child to keep in their lunch box, bag/backpack, school drawer, or cubby.
 There is a serious danger that the child or another child might take the medicine or overdose.

-For our complete TMEMS Dress Code, please click here: TMEMS Dress Code
+For our complete TMEMS Dress Code see the TMEMS Parent-Student Handbook.

 When you have verification of the fact that your child has a communicable disease, please call the school immediately so that we can inform other parents.
 Because school children are easily susceptible to communicable diseases, the school reserves the right to make judgment concerning the child’s ability to participate in daily school activities.
 Please do not send your child to school when he/she is ill.
 We send sick children home!

 Symptoms– The following is a list of symptoms to guide you in deciding whether your child should be sent to school.
 Please do not send your child to school on days when any of the following symptoms are present:

 - Discharge of discolored or profuse amounts of mucous from the nose